odennav/terraform-aws-vpc-kubespray/README.md

 - **Minimum required version of Kubernetes is v1.27**
 - **Ansible v2.14+, Jinja 2.11+ and python-netaddr is installed on the machine that will run Ansible commands**
 - The target servers must have **access to the Internet** in order to pull docker images.
-Otherwise, additional configuration is required (See [Offline Environment](docs/offline-environment.md))
+Otherwise, additional configuration is required.
 - The target servers are configured to allow **IPv4 forwarding**.
 - If using IPv6 for pods and services, the target servers are configured to allow **IPv6 forwarding**.
 - The **firewalls are not managed**, you'll need to implement your own rules the way you used to.